ivangfr/spring-boot-user-pass-auth-one-time-token-login/README.md

 - ### movies-app

   A `Spring Boot` Java web application that provides a user interface for accessing movie information.
-To view the movie list, users must first register by providing a username, password, and email.
-Once registered, they can log in either with their username and password or by requesting a one-time token sent to their email.
+During startup, an admin for the Movies App is created with the username `admin` and the password `admin`.
+Users must register by providing a username, password, and email.
+Once registered, both admin and users can log in either with their username and password or by requesting a one-time token sent to their email.

 - ### MailPit